smartgic/ansible-role-prepi/README.md

 That being said, this role performs the following tasks _(depending your wishes)_:

+- Update Raspberry Pi OS to the latest version
 - Update firmware using the `next` branch which provide kernel 5.10 and edge firmware _(customizable)_
 - Update EEPROM using the `beta` version which provide edge features _(customizable)_
 - Setup `initial_turbo` to speedup the boot process